The Time Machine: 1978 television film

 Sunn Classic Pictures produced a television film version of The Time Machine as a part of their "Classics Illustrated" series in 1978.
 It was a modernization of the Wells's story, making the Time Traveller a 1970s scientist working for a fictional US defence contractor, "the Mega Corporation".
 Dr. Neil Perry (John Beck), the Time Traveller, is described as one of Mega's most reliable contributors by his senior co-worker Branly (Whit Bissell, an alumnus of the 1960 adaptation).
-Perry's skill is demonstrated by his rapid reprogramming of an off-course missile, averting a disaster that could destroy Los Angeles.
-His reputation secures a grant of $20 million for his time machine project.
+Perry's skill is demonstrated by his rapid reprogramming of an off-course missile, averting a disaster that could have destroyed Los Angeles.
+His reputation secures him a grant of $20 million for his time machine project.
 Although nearing completion, the corporation wants Perry to put the project on hold so that he can head a military weapon development project.
 Perry accelerates work on the time machine, permitting him to test it before being forced to work on the new project.